How to enter

 What to expect in the water

 Newcastle Harbour is mostly protected, with slight tidal movement and limited swell.
-The swim runs across the channel from Queens Wharf to Stockton and back (for the 1.4km).
+The swim runs out and back from Stockton.
 The water is flat but can be choppy depending on wind and tide.

 Water temps sit around 22–24°C in late January, perfect for a skins swim, but wetsuits are welcome too.